 The National Mesothelioma Virtual Bank

-The NMVB provides the samples researchers need for studies, but also consultation and interpretation.
-The registry can provide help from expert pathologists in staining samples, interpreting results, scoring, and doing statistical analysis.
-The NMVB also offers planning of small and large studies in addition to providing the samples.
+The NMVB provides the samples researchers need for studies, but also interpretation and consultation.
+The registry can help expert pathologists in staining samples, interpreting results, scoring, and doing statistical analysis.
+In addition to providing the samples, the NMVB also offers planning of small and large studies.

 History and Funding of the NMVB

 The NMVB began with a grant from the Centers for Disease Control and Prevention (CDC) along with assistance from the National Institute for Occupational Safety and Health (NIOSH) in 2006.
 The grant was set for five years, but in 2011 that was renewed for another five years.